KiriamBlu/KiriamBlu/README.md

 - 💻 I’m currently learning C
 - 🖼 I’m looking to learn about NFT trading
 - 🎮 I also love playing videogames
+- 🧠 I am starting to lean about javascript

 ### Connect with me: